How To Get A Liquor License in Tennessee

 Are you starting a bar, nightclub, restaurant, retail store, wholesaler, distillery, winery, catering company, bed & breakfast, cigar shop, nail salon or barber shop?
 These are some of the types of businesses that serve alcohol in TN.
 In addition, if you are planning on hosting a special event such as a festival, you might be able to serve alcohol.

 Depending on what type of business you are starting will determine which license you will need.
 The most common license is the liquor-by-the-drink (LBD) license.
 LBD licenses come in the form of a Restaurant (50% or more of the revenues come from food sales); Limited Service (less than 50% of the revenues come from food sales); and Catering (this allows alcohol sales at various locations, if certain criteria is met).
 Both Restaurant LBD and Limited Service LBD permits allows customers to consume alcohol on the premises.
 Examples of businesses that would need an LBD license include caterers, nightclubs, hotels, bars, restaurants, and special events.
 The remainder of this article will discuss the details of applying for an LBD license.

 Step 2: Corporate Setup

 It is generally a good idea to form a corporate entity when starting a business that will serve food and drink to be consumed by the public.
 Once you have chosen and formed your corporate entity, you will need to provide all documentation of your business to the Tennessee Alcoholic Beverage Commission.
 You will need to provide:

 - Business License

 If you are starting a new business you will need to provide a business plan.

 Step 3: Officers and Owners

 While a LBD license is issued to the business, each individual owner who owns more than 5% of the business will need to provide background information in order for the business to obtain an LBD license.
-Each owner will need to complete and provide:

 - Lease or deed